sichkar-valentyn/Class_Buffer_in_Python/README.md

 ## Description
 Example how to store data using Class Buffer in Python.
 Class Buffer implements:
-<br/>Adding to the buffer numbers
+<br/> - Adding to the buffer numbers.
-<br/>Saving in the buffer only less then 5 numbers
+<br/> - Saving in the buffer only less then 5 numbers.
-<br/>Also, gives information if it is possible to add more money
+<br/> - Also, gives information if it is possible to add more money.
-<br/>Printing the sum of sequence of 5 numbers
+<br/> - Printing the sum of sequence of 5 numbers.

 ## MIT License
 ## Copyright (c) 2018 Valentyn N Sichkar